-Step 2 - The Principal and/or her/his designee will respond immediately to the act of violence, depending upon the nature of the violent act, in a manner that attempts to ensure the safety of all students and adults in the building.
+Response to acts of violence- In accordance with Section 155.17(e)(I)(iv), Bronx Excellence has developed the following protocol in the event of an act of violence.
+It will be implemented through a four step his designee will respond immediately to the act of violence, depending upon the nature of the violent act, in a manner that attempts to ensure the safety of all students and adults in the building.
 Based upon the available information, this may include reporting to the location of the violent act and addressing the violent act, implementing efforts to isolate the individual, if possible, as appropriate.
 It may also involve initiating the procedures for a building lockdown or "shelter in place" procedure and contacting area police agencies to request their assistance.

-Step 3 - Once the area has been secured either by school or police personnel, depending upon the violent incident, the police personnel and/or the ' Principal or his designee will immediately investigate the act of violence.
+Once the area has been secured either by school or police personnel, depending upon the violent incident, the police personnel and/or the Principal or his designee will immediately investigate the act of violence.
 For the Principal or his designee, such investigation will involve interviewing witnesses to the act of violence, including students and/or staff, as appropriate to the nature of the violent incident.

-Step 4 - If the individuals involved are students, their parents or guardians will be contacted by the Principal or his designee and will document the incident in a letter to the parent or guardian.
+If the individuals involved are students, their parents or guardians will be contacted by the Principal or his designee and will document the incident in a letter to the parent or guardian.
 The students will be suspended from school for a period of time consistent with the school's Code of Conduct.
 In consultation with area police agencies, legal action against the individuals committing the act of violence may be pursued, depending upon the nature of the incident.